MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-network-related-errors-in-visual-studio.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 We've got solutions for the most typical network- or proxy-related errors.
-You might encounter these errors when you install, update or use Visual Studio behind a firewall or a proxy server, or on a client machine that doesn't have access to the internet.
+You might encounter these errors when you install, update, or use Visual Studio behind a firewall or a proxy server, or on a client machine that doesn't have access to the internet.

 ## Error: “Proxy authorization required”